saivamsi-github/loopme-ios-sdk/README.md

 /**
  * Starts loading ad content process.
- * It is recommended triggering it in advance to have interstitial ad ready
+ * It is recommended triggering it in advance to have ad ready to be displyaed
  * and to be able to display instantly in your application.
  */
-[self.interstitial loadAd];
+[self.adView loadAd];

 /* ... */